-Another group of states, including Florida, Massachusetts, Michigan, New Jersey, and Rhode Island, have embarked on a more modest strategy.
-They provide partial public funding but for only a limited handful of candidates – those running for governor or other statewide offices.
+Another group of states, including Florida, Maryland, Massachusetts, Michigan, New Jersey, and Rhode Island, have embarked on a more modest strategy of partial public funding for a limited handful of candidates – those running for governor or other statewide offices.
 They offer no public funding for legislative candidates.

-Over the past couple of decades, public financing systems in these states have been reasonably well used.
-But periodically, the system is overwhelmed when independently wealthy candidates, such as Gov. Rick Scott of Florida and Gov. Rick Snyder of Michigan, both Republicans and former corporate CEOs elected in 2010 and re-elected in 2014, have financially buried less well-heeled opponents who relied, in part, on public funding.
+Over the past couple of decades, public financing systems in these states have been reasonably well used and have lifted some candidates into office, such as Republican Larry Hogan, who was elected governor of Maryland in 2014.
+But periodically, these systems are overwhelmed when independently wealthy candidates, such as Gov. Rick Scott of Florida and Gov. Rick Snyder of Michigan, both Republicans and former corporate CEOs elected in 2010 and re-elected in 2014, have financially buried less well-heeled opponents who relied, in part, on public funding.

 In addition, the Florida legislature has raised that state’s campaign spending limits so high, reaching nearly $25 million in 2010, that the League of Women Voters protested it had torpedoed one major purpose of public financing – to hold down campaign spending.

-Other states, such as Hawaii, Maryland and Vermont, have similar limited programs, but they have been less well used in recent years, either because candidates see their public subsidies as too small or their state spending limits as unrealistically low, with the result that participation looks like political suicide.
+Other states, such as Hawaii and Vermont, have similar limited programs, but they have been less well used in recent years, either because candidates see their public subsidies as too small or consider their state spending limits as unrealistically low, so that relying on public funding looks committing like political suicide.